This Study Says You Literally Can’t Hide From Your Cat

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 You know how cats lounge around, until suddenly — out of nowhere! — they dart away from you into another room?
-New research out of the University of Kyoto in Japan suggests that felines, long assumed to be aloof, may actually be keeping tabs on their people, even when they’re next to them.
-The study finds that cats can “mentally map” where their owner is, based on where their voice is coming from.
+Research out of the University of Kyoto in Japan suggests that felines, long assumed to be aloof, may actually be keeping tabs on their people, even when they’re next to them.
+The study finds that cats can “mentally map” where their human parent is, based on where their voice is coming from.

 Dr. Saho Takagi, who led and co-authored the paper, told The Guardian: “This study shows that cats can mentally map their location based on their owner’s voice.
 [It suggests] that cats have the ability to picture the invisible in their minds.
 Cats [may] have a more profound mind than is thought.”